alucryd/oxyromon/README.md

 ### TODO

+-   Automatically create m3u files for multi-discs games
 -   Add actions to the web UI
 -   Figure out how Atari 7800 header files work
 -   Add an optional check of the ROMs after conversion
--   Support RVZ when dolphin adds it to its CLI
+-   Support RVZ when dolphin adds it to its CLI (or NKit, whichever comes first)
--   Find a way to automatically download No-Intro DAT files
+-   Find a way to automatically download No-Intro DAT files (just made harder by asking users to click on a color...)

 ## oxyromon